-The textbook rental and purchase company Chegg offers Chegg Study.
+Textbook rental and purchase company Chegg offers Chegg Study for $14.95.
 Students have found success in working with their specialists.
-They offer study help in business (finance, economics, accounting, operations management).
-Engineering (computer science, electrical, mechanical and civil engineering), Math (algebra, calculus, stats and probability, and other math) and science (physics, chemistry, biology).
-It is a great tool for help with homework.
-Learn from step-by-step solutions for 2,500+ textbooks in Math, Science, Engineering, Business, and more.
+They offer study help in business (finance, economics, accounting, operations management), Engineering (computer science, electrical, mechanical and civil engineering), Math (algebra, calculus, stats and probability, and other math) and science (physics, chemistry, biology).
 Also, get answers in a pinch from experts and subject enthusiasts for your courses, 24/7.
-Stay ahead in your classes with Chegg Study for $14.95/month or $99.95/year.
-Another Chegg material is EasyBib Plus, with this software, students can use the plagiarism checker to find missing citations, and fix them before submitting their paper.
-Also, easily catch writing style and grammar errors with easy-to-understand explanations on how to improve their writing for next time.
-No matter what citation style (APA, MLA, Chicago etc.), EasyBib Plus will help create the right bibliography.
-Right now, students get a 3-day free trial of the product.
+Stay ahead in your classes for $14.95/month or $99.95/year.
+For more personal help, they also have a Chegg Tutor which gives more one-on-one help.
+The price is $6.95/lesson for one on-demand chat with a tutor or $30/month for an hourlong virtual session with a live whiteboard at prices students can afford.

-Another company, Fiverr, is an online marketplace for freelance services that started in 2010 and got its name from the original price of jobs being $5 per task.
+Fiverr – Fiverr is an online marketplace for freelance services.
+It got its name from the original price of jobs being $5 per task.
 This is a great place for students to list the services they offer (or parents) or even find inexpensive tutors.
+Look for highly rated sellers with a lot of good reviews.
 The old saying is clear: you get what you pay for.
-In a nutshell, the quality of service is not always great, but there are good sellers on Fiverr®, just expect those services to start at more than $5.
-To find the best tutors, we recommend looking for highly-rated sellers who have a lot of reviews and make sure you filter by seller details when searching.
+In a nutshell, the quality of service is not always great, but there are good sellers on Fiverr® but expect those services to start at more than $5.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.